avh4/elm-format/README.md

 ## Installation [![(latest version: 0.3.0-alpha)](https://img.shields.io/badge/version-0.3.0--alpha-blue.svg)](https://github.com/avh4/elm-format/releases/tag/0.3.0-alpha)

-`elm-format` is still in alpha.
+> `elm-format` is still in alpha.
+If you run into any problems, please [report them](https://github.com/avh4/elm-format/issues).
+>
+> **The format produced by elm-format may change significantly before the 1.0.0 release.**  If this will cause problems for you, please refrain from using elm-format during the alpha- and beta-test periods.

 You will need to download the version appropriate for your OS, unzip it, and place `elm-format` or `elm-format.exe` (windows) on your `PATH`.
+Simpler installation options will be available once there is a stable release of elm-format.

 If the binary does not work for you, please [report details about your OS](https://github.com/avh4/elm-format/issues/new), or try [building from source](#building-from-source).